eugnsp/es_la/doc/matrix.md

 static constexpr bool is_empty();
 ```

-Checks if the matrix has zero elements.
+Checks if the matrix has zero number of elements.

 *Return value:*
 `true` if the matrix is empty, and `false` otherwise.